SEMANTiCS-org/2026-semantics-org.github.io/content/industry.md

 _All deadlines are set for 11:59 pm, Anywhere On Earth time (UTC-12)_

+## Submission Guidelines

+**Submissions will be made through Easychair** (see link below) and consist of two mandatory components.
+First, provide a summary of 200 to 300 words that will be used in the final program.
+Second, upload a one-page description of the use case you want to present, in particular: initial situation, approach, business value and benefits of the semantic solution, prospects and recommendation.
+Submissions that do not meet these requirements cannot be taken into account.
+Please notice that a paper abstract is not necessary, as your submission will only include a presentation at SEMANTiCS and not a paper.

+Via Easychair, you will enter your summary in the field “Abstract”, and the full page description via the “upload paper” button.
+The summary will appear in the program on the webpage, the full page description will only be used in the selection process.

+Furthermore, we ask presenters to fill out the online application at Easychair and give us relevant information about your expertise and your professional background.

+Finally, submissions must adhere to the fair use of Large Language Models.
+Please refer to the SEMANTiCS full policy for more details: https://2026-eu.semantics.cc/page/llm-policy

 ## Submission

 All submissions must be made electronically via EasyChair following this link: [https://easychair.org/conferences?conf=semantics2026](https://easychair.org/conferences?conf=semantics2026).